Quackit Logo

 HTML iFrames

-In HTML, iframes defines an inline frame.
-An inline frame enables you present another HTML document within the same window.
-The W3C refers to iframes as a nested browsing context.
+The W3C refers to an iframe as a nested browsing context.
 In other words, you can browse an HTML document that is nested inside another.
 Typically the iframe takes up a small portion of the document, but you could make it any size you like.

 Inline frames are often used in advertising.
 Many advertisers and advertising networks use iframes to display their ad within a publisher's website.
 Benefits of using iframes for advertising include more control for the advertiser over how the ad is displayed, as well as enhanced performance monitoring.